ipbl-oit-siit/portal/setup/python+vscode.md

     <image src="../image/warning01.png" width="40%" height="40%"><br>
     <image src="../image/warning02.png" width="40%" height="40%"><br>
     - Please select `More info` and `Run anyway`.
-- Choose "Yes".<br>
+- Choose "はい(Y)".<br>
   <image src="../image/py23i_instll.jpg" width="20%" height="20%">
 - This installer setup the image processing environment (Python3 + VSCode) into "C:\oit\py23_ipbl", and creates the following link on your Desktop.<br>
   <image src="../image/icon.png" width="10%" height="10%">

 > **Note**
 > Creating a link on the Desktop often fails.
 In that case, please run "C:\oit\py23_ipbl\py23i_start.bat" directly.
-It is possible to create the link manually, but DO NOT move any folder!)
+It is possible to create the link manually, but DO NOT move anything in the py23_ipbl folder!)

 #### Installed folder structure
 - installed folder "C:\oit\py23_ipbl"